 - 1. The nature of the grievance; - 2.
 All pertinent facts or issues, including date of occurrence, upon which the grievance is based; - 3.
-The specific article and section of the Agreement violated; - 4.
+The specific Article and Section of the Agreement violated; - 4.
 The specific remedy requested; and - 5.
-The name and signature of the grievant(s) or the Union representative.
+The name of the grievant(s) and signature, or other official acknowledgement, of the Union representative.